This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Add the butter to a small sauce pan (you can substitute 1 tablespoon of pan drippings for some of the butter to add more rich chicken flavor to the sauce)
+- Add the butter to a small saucepan (you can substitute 1 tablespoon of pan drippings for some of the butter to add more rich chicken flavor to the sauce)

-- Add the garlic and lightly saute.
+- Add the crushed garlic and lightly sauté.

 - Add the milk and bring it to a boil for 2 minutes, stirring constantly.

-- Place the chicken in a small baking dish (Georgian's use a shallow clay baking dish, called a ketsi)
+- Place the chicken in a small baking dish (Georgians use a shallow clay baking dish, called a ketsi)

-If you love trying international dishes, visit our food finds section to see our growing collection of recipes inspired by our going travels around the world.
+If you love trying international dishes, visit our food finds section to see our growing collection of recipes inspired by our travels around the world.
 You can also find tips to help you save money and travel more comfortably in our resources section.